CTRL-Neo-Studios/simple-markdown-editor/README.md

 # Simple Markdown Editor
 _As it turns out, making a simple markdown editor is not simple at all._

 Simple Markdown Editor is my pathetic attempt at trying to replicate Obsidian's fabulous WYSIWYG Markdown Editor using CodeMirror.
 It's currently using an implementation based on [segphault/codemirror-rich-markdoc](https://github.com/segphault/codemirror-rich-markdoc)'s
 WYSIWYG MarkDoc-Based CM6 editor, and I'll switch the MarkDoc Implementation to [remark/remarkjs] once I get the markdown editing done.

+# Cliches and Hopes
+## Cliches of the Implementation
+- The styling of the codeblock is weird.
+When you only have \`\`\`, the next line is falsely recognized as a FencedCode mark, which means after your cursor leaves that line, the editor will hide it.
+Same goes for the last line of the codeblock.
+Though, this only applies when the codeblock is not closed.
+When the codeblock is closed, everything works fine.
+- The core of the WYSIWYG implementation is that it uses [@lezer-parser/markdown] to parse the entire document or a recognized node into an AST, then hiding the Markdown Mark of that node or replacing the node with a `RenderBlockWidget`.
+Obsidian does the similar thing, in fact, I believe they have their own fork of CodeMirror 6-Compatible-HyperMD.
+The cliche of that implementation in this editor is that the `Decoration Mark` or the `RenderBlockWidget` gets replaced when the mouse clicks down on the editor, whereas in Obsidian, they get replaced when the mouse button is released.
+The nuisance of a small teensy mechanic is that this allows more precise markdown editing in a WYSIWYG line, but without it, you'd have less precision and control over the editor.
+I doubt that Obsidian has a specific impl. to add in this mechanic (because it probably came built in with HyperMD), but it does wreck the User Experience a bit without it.
+- The `RenderBlockWidget` implementation is currently using MarkDoc (based on the implementation from @segphault), which is great, but MarkDoc does not allow custom markdown parsing (I'm referring to wikilinks, callouts that conforms to the Obsidian-Flavored Markdown Syntax, etc.).
+I'm going to switch MarkDoc for remark, which is its own problem, but Markdown parsing is a **huge pain** in my arse and trying to parse Obsidian-Flavored Markdown Syntax isn't that easy.
+I believe LLMs handles regexes well, but goddamn stuff like trying to get a wikilink recognized as a wikilink instead of a link with a pair of brackets surrounding it is magical.
+In fact, @segphault expressed the same frustration in his original implementation, which really does not boost confidence a lot.

+## Hopes
+- Before they (hopes and dreams) get crushed, I really aspire to make this an implementation that I can use in my other projects, like a plug-and-play.
+Hopefully this goes for the same for other people.
+- Parsing Obsidian-Flavored Markdown is a huge pain.
+It's brilliant and props to the Obsidian team for that, but to the one who nailed Markdown parsing, damn.... you're a genius.
+Hopefully, I can achieve most of the aspects of OFM parsing and try to make it look good in the editor.
+- Since this project is originally meant to be a markdown editor, I don't want to make this into a full-fledged Obsidian-Alternative Note-taking app.
+Obsidian combines technology in a way that's super great and efficient.
+It's like... the neovim of note taking apps, except it's more user-friendly.
+Instead, I want to make the editor look, work, and run similar to Obsidian's WYSIWYG editor, and have it plug-and-playable/modular and have people customize it to their own needs.